The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Preliminaries

-The distribution $h$ defined in~\cite[Definition~4.9]{wedges} is just one possible embedding of the $\gamma$-quantum cone; one gets a different embedding by replacing $h$ by $h(a\cdot) +Q\log |a|$ for $a\in\BB C$.
-We call the particular choice of $h$ defined in~\cite[Definition~4.9]{wedges} the \emph{circle-average embedding} of the quantum cone.
-As explained just after~\cite[Definition~4.9]{wedges}, the circle-average embedding of a quantum cone is particularly nice to work with since the restricted field $h|_{\BB D}$ agrees in law with the corresponding restriction of a whole-plane GFF plus $-\alpha\log|\cdot|$ normalized so that its circle average over $\bdy\BB D$ is $0$.
+By the definition of an LQG surface, the distribution $h$ is only defined up to re-scaling (as we have fixed only two marked points), but we will almost always consider the particular choice of distribution $h$ defined just above.
+This choice of $h$ is called the \emph{circle average embedding}, and is characterized by the fact that $1 = \sup\{r > 0 : h_r(0) + Q\log r = 0\}$.
+The circle average embedding is particularly convenient since it has the property that $h|_{\BB D}$ agrees in law with the restriction to $\BB D$ of a whole-plane GFF plus $-\alpha\log |\cdot|$, normalized so that its circle average over $\bdy\BB D$ is 0.